FrazeColder/feather_icons_svg/README.md

 [Feather Icons](https://feathericons.com/) port to Flutter.
 This package renders the icons as SVG pictures.
 This makes it possible to customize icon properties in runtime (stroke width etc.).

+## Difference to the original package
+I have added a `fill` property to this package, so you can use the iconic feather icons also as solid icons.
+Doesn't work on all icons!

 ## Usage

 ```dart